GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

 In this task you will add the necessary _behind-the-scene_ logic to handle the bridged communication between two persons, one as a user and other as an agent.
 You will learn how to create and put scorables to intercepts incoming and outgoing events/messages.

 The scorables in the Bot Builder SDK for .NET enables your bot to intercept every message sent to a conversation and apply a score to the message based on logic defined by you.
 To create a Scorable you create a class that implements the `IScorable` interface by inheriting from the `ScorableBase` abstract class.
 To have that Scorable applied to every message in the conversation, the bot registers that `IScorable` interface as a `Service` with the `Conversation`'s `Container`.
-When a new message arrives to the `Conversation`, the `Conversation` passes that message to each implementation of `IScorable` in the `Container` to get a score.
+When a new message arrives to the `Conversation`, it passes that message to each implementation of `IScorable` in the `Container` to get a score.
 The `Container` then passes that message to the `IScorable` with the highest score for processing.
 For more information about `Scorables`, see [this sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-GlobalMessageHandlers).

 1. Open the app you've obtained from the previous exercise.
 Alternatively, you can use the app from the [exercise6-MoodDetection](./exercise6-MoodDetection) folder.

     > **NOTE:** If you use the solution provided remember to replace:
-    > * the **`LuisModel`** attribute in `RootDialog.cs` with your modelID and SubscriptionKey
+    > * the **`LuisModel`** attribute in `RootDialog.cs` with your LUIS App Id and Programmatic API Key
     > * the **{TextAnalyticsApiKey}** in `Web.config` with your Text Analytics Key (as explained in exercise 6)
     > * the **{AzureSearchAccount}**, **{AzureSearchIndex}** and **{AzureSearchKey}** in `Web.config` with your search account, index name and key (as explained in exercise 4)

-1. Create a folder `HandOff` and add the following files.
+1. Create a folder `HandOff` in your project and add the following files from the [assets](../assets) folder.

     * [`AgentExtensions.cs`](../assets/exercise7-HandOffToHuman/AgentExtensions.cs)